muhanad40/ShoppingCart-React/README.md

 open ./test/index.html
 ```

-Behave/Selenium feature tests:
-You need to have the app already running in a separate terminal tab:
+To run behave/selenium tests, you need to have the app already running in a separate terminal tab:
 ```bash
 npm start
 ```